Solar Panels vs Heat Pumps: Which Is Right for Your Home?

 Should I get solar panels or a heat pump first?

 Solar panels first in most cases.
-They have faster payback (4-6 years vs 7-12) and work with any existing heating system.
+They pay back over 11-13 years but keep saving for 25-30 years, and they work with any existing heating system.
 You can add a heat pump later when your boiler needs replacing.

 Can I get government support for both?